-Leichhardt River Project.
-This scheme, which involves the construction of Julius Dam on the Leichhardt River and a supply system to convey the water to the Mount Isa area is designed to provide water for the rapidly expanding needs of Mount Isa City and Mount Isa Mines Ltd and to maintain a reserve supply for possible other users in the foreseeable future.
+Leichhardt River, Mount Isa Area Water Supply Scheme.
+This scheme, which involves the construction of the Julius Dam on the Leichhardt River and a supply system to convey the water to the Mount Isa area is designed to provide water for the rapidly expanding needs of Mount Isa City and Mount Isa Mines Ltd and to maintain a reserve supply for possible other users in the foreseeable future.
 A contract was let in April 1973 for the construction of the dam.
 The Mount Isa Water Board was constituted in March 1973, to construct, own and operate the new supply works and to modify, operate and maintain the existing works for bulk supply to Mount Isa Mines Limited and the City.